sowmya-dev/ChatHouse/README.md

-# Abusive-Text-Detector
+# ChatHouse
-A web-application which can detect abusive texts and gives the user ability to block the other user.
+A web-application in which users can interact with each other through rooms.

 # Set-Up Work Environment
 ## Node.js